KaiNorberg/PatchworkOS/README.md

 ## Limitations

-- Currently limited to RAM disks only
+- Currently limited to RAM disks only (Waiting for USB support)
 - Only support for x86_64

 ## Notable Future Plans

-- Asynchronous I/O, perhaps via a io_uring inspired API
+- Asynchronous I/O
 - Modular kernel
 - Shared libraries
 - USB support (The holy grail)